MADLEY PARISH COUNCIL

 Minutes of a scheduled meeting of the Parish Council on

-Councillors: Chris Williams (Chairman), Jane Hirst, Richard Lloyd, David Williamson and Margaret Harkin.
+Councillors: Chris Williams (Chairman), Jane Hirst, Richard Lloyd, Margaret Harkin, Corinne Cranham and Patrick Sullivan.

 - Apologies for absence – None

 - Declarations of interest and written requests for dispensation … None.

 Mercia Police…There was no representative from West Mercia

 - It was RESOLVED that the clerk would ask the Police to undertake a speed check on Brampton Road.

 - The Chairman raised the issue of continuing problems with traffic queuing to access the Car Boot sale on Stoney Street.
 It was RESOLVED that the clerk would contact the Police to raise the Parish Council’s concerns over issue of ineffective traffic management.

 - Councillor Margaret Harkin reported the recent instance of individuals killing rabbits using firearms on Brampton Road.
 It was agreed that this was a Police matter and should there be further occasions where this occurred it should be reported as a 999 emergency.